groupgets/pylepton/readme.md

 `capture()` returns a tuple that includes a unique frame ID, as lepton frames can update at ~27 Hz, but only unique ones are returned at ~9 Hz.
 Currently, this is just a simple sum, but ideally this will turn into a real frame ID from telemetry once this feature is implemented.

+Note also that the Lepton contructor can take as an optional argument the SPI device on which to find the Lepton.
+If in your system that device is `/dev/spidev0.1`, you can instantiate lepton as such:

+    ...
+    with Lepton("/dev/spidev0.1") as l:
+      ...

 ## Example programs

 ### pylepton_overlay